Average CM-values of Higher Green's Function and Factorization: Introduction

 Numerically, we have computed the left hand side to be $-4.157888612785..$ and bounded $\kappa$ explicitly.
 This helps us to see that we can take $\kappa = 1$ and

 where $\varep_F = 11775 + 928\sqrt{161}$ is the fundamental unit of $F$.

+In \cite{GKZ87}, the authors proved Theorem \ref{thm:GKZ} by expressing the special value of higher Green's function at CM points as linear combinations of the holomorphic part Fourier coefficients of certain real-analytic Eisenstein series, which are \textit{incoherent} in the sense of Kudla \cite{Kudla97}.
+These Fourier coefficients can be computed exactly and are rational multiples of logarithms of integers.

+Comparing the theorems above, it is then clear that one does not expect the value $G_{k, f}(Z_\chi)$ to be directly related to these Fourier coefficients when $k$ is even.
+In fact, the method in \cite{GKZ87} applies to all $k \ge 1$ with $G_{k, f}$ replaced by a function which is odd under the Atkin-Lehner involution when $k$ is even (see page 502 in \cite{GKZ87}).
+For level one, this returns the trivial equation.

-The proof of Theorem \ref{thm:mainintro} is analytic as in \cite{GKZ87}.
-However, we need to replace the incoherent Hilbert Eisenstein series by the $\mathrm{O}(2, 2)$ theta lift of a weight one real-analytic modular form on $\SL_2$ over $\Qb$.
+To prove Theorem \ref{thma:main1}, we take this analytic approach and replace the incoherent Eisenstein series with the $\mathrm{O}(2, 2)$ theta lift of a weight one real-analytic modular form on $\SL_2$ over $\Qb$.
 In the context of the Siegel-Weil formula \cite{KR88a, KR88b}, the incoherent Hilbert Eisenstein series used in \cite{GZ85} and \cite{BY06} lies on $\SL_2$ over the real quadratic field $F$ and is the integral of a theta function over the orthogonal group, i.e.~ sum of big CM points.
 Even though our lift goes in the opposite direction, the exceptional isomorphism between $\mathrm{O}(2, 2)$ over $\Qb$ and $\SL_2$ over $F$ makes it a viable idea.
 The key step then is to find the right input and theta kernel.

-The input is a weight one modular form, which was studied in \cite{CL16} and used to construct weight one harmonic Maass forms associated to real quadratic fields.
+The input is a weight one modular form, which was studied in \cite{CL20} and used to construct weight one harmonic Maass forms associated to real quadratic fields.
 The form is constructed by deforming a theta integral from $\mathrm{O}(1, 1)$ to $\SL_2$, and has no singularity.
 Therefore, it can be fed into the theta lifting machinery without regularization and the output will have no singularity either.
 Unlike the incoherent Eisenstein series in \cite{GKZ87}, our replacement will not behave nicely under the Laplacian.
 Fortunately, it still has a holomorphic part, which can be explicitly calculated.
 This, along with an error term arising from the non-holomorphic part, equals to $G_{k, f}(Z_\chi)$ (see Theorem \ref{thm:main1}).
 One then needs to carefully analyze the error term to see that it contributes a rational multiple of $\log \varep_F$ with $\varep_F$ the fundamental unit of $F$.
-This is the reason we need $\kappa$ in Theorem \ref{thm:mainintro}.
+This is the reason we need $\kappa$ in Theorem \ref{thma:main1}.